mohan2020/w2hsite/site/content/platform/index.md

   featureset: Behavioral Economics
   header: We believe technology assisted motivation & human behavior change is the key to advancing health outcomes.
 Behavioral economics is one of the most promising methods to change behavior.
 Various social and financial incentives are pre-built and available in the platform.
   featureicon: money
-  featureimage: img/various/promo3.jpg
+  featureimage: img/peng/chibe.png
   blurbs:
     - icon: money
       iconcolor: "#49A078"
       header: Financial Incentives
       text: >
-        "So you're saying I have a chance?"
         Lotteries, loss and gain framed incentives and much more can be easily applied to activities - steps, weighings, pretty much any data gathered by the platform from any data source.
 Apply different strategies to different populations and depending on the type of activity.
     - icon: trophy
       iconcolor: "#49A078"
       header: Gamification & Social